Dozens dead and hundreds injured as two trains crash in India

 In August 1995, two trains collided near New Delhi, killing 358 people in the worst train accident in India‘s history.

-Most train accidents are blamed on human error or outdated signaling equipment.
+Most train accidents are blamed on human error or outdated signalling equipment.

 Join our commenting forum